-"Meanwhile, the latest tools to prevent new carcinomas in patients from high-risk groups - sunscreen or oral medications - stop working when they stop using But in the new study, five percent cream was able to provide long-lasting protection after cessation of. use In addition, it can be combined with sunscreen "-. the researchers noted.
+"Meanwhile, the latest tools to prevent new carcinomas in patients from high-risk groups - sunscreen or oral medications - stop working when they stop using.
+But in the new study, five percent cream was able to provide long-lasting protection after cessation of use.
+In addition, it can be combined with sunscreen "- the researchers noted.

-A typical approach is used to prevent the development of new carcinomas in patients who have ever been in the past, developed malignant skin tumors , It is to monitor new cancer tumors and then removing them surgically.
+A typical approach is used to prevent the development of new carcinomas in patients who have ever been in the past, developed malignant skin tumors , it is to monitor new cancer tumors and then removing them surgically.

 In between 2009 and 2013 a study was conducted VAKCC.
-It was attended by 932 veterans who had at least two previous basal cellcarcinomaor squamous cell skin cancer.
+It was attended by 932 veterans who had at least two previous basal cell carcinoma or squamous cell skin cancer.
 They were divided into two groups, one of which used 5% fluorouracil, and the second - like cream but without the active ingredients contained in the cream to the experimental group.
 All veterans of the spray on the face and ears twice a day, but no longer than four weeks.
 They also received a sunscreen of 30 SPF and listened to the instructions on how to protect themselves from the effects of UV rays.